Lush Green Daman-e-Koh Major Source Of Attraction For Tourists - UrduPoint

 Lush Green Daman-e-Koh Major Source Of Attraction For Tourists

-Talking to APP, Sarfraz Ahmed, a resident of G-10, visited along with family and said that eye keeping view of Islamabad from Daman-e-Koh make our visit wonderful and enjoyable during the holy month of Ramzan.
+Talking to APP on Sunday, Sarfraz Ahmed, a resident of G-10, visited along with family and said that eye keeping view of Islamabad from Daman-e-Koh make our visit wonderful and enjoyable during the holy month of Ramzan.
 He further said the natural and peaceful atmosphere at Daman-e-Koh, Margalla Hills make the weekend a pleasant and entertained.

 "It is a wonderful place to hang out with families where cool breeze is blowing across all the time and natural environment with fresh air fills my lungs."
 Huma Ali Malik, a resident of Lahore, apprised that people are observing the nature and natural beauty at lush green and mountain with fresh air.
 During the holy month of Ramzan, she said that a large number of people are visiting this place to make their weekend full with enthusiasm.